• Source: Scopus

 Biography

-Prior to starting this role in 2023, Katie worked as a Research Fellow at the Tyndall Centre since 2019, investigating the Implications of Global Warming of 1.5-4°C in Six Vulnerable Countries, providing expertise on the economic modelling of country-level direct and indirect economic costs of fluvial flooding, changes in agricultural yields, and coastal flooding.
+Before becoming a Tyndall Research Lecturer, Katie worked as a Research Fellow at the Tyndall Centre since 2019, investigating the Implications of Global Warming of 1.5-4°C in Six Vulnerable Countries for BEIS, providing expertise on the economic modelling of country-level direct and indirect economic costs of fluvial flooding, changes in agricultural yields, and coastal flooding.

 Key Research Interests

-Katie is a research member of the Tyndall Centre for Climate Change Research, with over ten years’ experience working on various multidisciplinary projects with a focus on the integrated assessment of climate risks, social and economic impacts, and adaptation strategies with a focus on urban and built environments.
-Key aspects include developing a range of methodologies and modelling tools to assess social and direct and indirect economic impacts of climate change, including impacts related to extreme weather such as drought, high temperatures and flooding, as well as the role of adaptation strategies to reduce risks and enhance resilience.
+- The integrated assessment of climate risks, social and economic impacts, and adaptation strategies.
+Key aspects include developing a range of methodologies and modelling tools to assess social and direct and indirect economic impacts of climate change, particularly related to drought, water scarcity, high temperatures and heatwaves.

 Expertise related to UN Sustainable Development Goals